anksankita/Serial-Communication/README.md

 # Serial-Communication
-A handy software to communicate with your embedded hardware (Arduino, Raspberry Pi etc) using Serial communication
+A handy C# software script to communicate with your embedded hardware (Arduino, Raspberry Pi etc) using Serial communication.